A month later, this New York City primary is still a train wreck and a warning to us all

 Their contest has everything.
 The Upper East Side.
 The Lower East Side.
-A tenacious, white, wealthy 74 year-old Democratic incumbent.
-A 36-year-old Indian-American challenger who has taught at New York University’s business school and aims to be the state’s first South Asian representative in Congress.
+A tenacious, white, wealthy 74-year-old Democratic incumbent.
+A 36-year-old Indian American challenger who has taught at New York University’s business school and aims to be the state’s first South Asian representative in Congress.
 Just 648 in-person votes are separating them, with 65,000 mail-in ballots still being counted.
 And an entire district of 718,000 people across three boroughs have no idea who their next representative will be — a full month after Election Day.

 “It’s been dysfunctional to the extreme,” said Brian Van Nieuwenhoven, treasurer of the Samuel J. Tilden Democratic Club in the district.

 At the center of this mess is a massive influx of mail-in ballots — 403,000 returned ballots in the city this cycle vs. 23,000 that were returned and determined valid during the 2016 primary — and a system wholly unprepared to process them.
-It’s not just delayed results that are at issue: In the 12th district and in the primaries across the country, tens of thousands of mail-in ballots were invalidated for technicalities like a missing signature or a missing postmark on the envelope.
+It’s not just delayed results that are at issue: In the 12th District and in the primaries across the country, tens of thousands of mail-in ballots were invalidated for technicalities like a missing signature or a missing postmark on the envelope.

 This isn’t the only primary race in New York still up in the air.
 The 15th Congressional District in the Bronx, where New York City Council member Ritchie Torres holds a healthy lead, still hasn’t been called.
 Two other primaries in the Bronx and Westchester, won by Jamaal Bowman and Mondaire Jones, were not decided for three weeks.

 None of this bodes well for November’s federal election in which President Trump has refused to say whether he will accept the results.
 Turnout is expected to skyrocket because of the presidential race.
-Another covid-19 spike in the fall could lead to more mail-in ballots from people who fear crowded polling places.
+Another coronavirus spike in the fall could lead to more mail-in ballots from people who fear crowded polling places.
 Add in slowed mail delivery because of the pandemic, while Trump constantly threatens to dismantle the U.S. Postal Service.
 Meanwhile, Trump and his Republican allies have repeatedly attacked the integrity of mail-in voting, making unfounded claims that the method is susceptible to widespread fraud.

 Trump’s assault on election integrity forces question: What would happen if he refused to accept a loss?

 Enter New York’s 12th as an extreme, but not isolated, case study.
-On Tuesday, the race even caught the eye of White House press secretary Kayleigh McEnany, who cited “the absolute catastrophe for New York City” in her news briefing while answering a question on election security.
+Last week, the race even caught the eye of White House press secretary Kayleigh McEnany, who cited “the absolute catastrophe for New York City” in her news briefing while answering a question on election security.

 “It’s a dark omen for November,” said a Wall Street Journal op-ed about the race, warning against voter fraud.

-Note: Correction: A previous version of this story misstated the year Suraj Patel moved to New York.
-He moved in 2006, not 2010.